 expend much force and enthusiasm and strong (as well

-as weak) english style in disclosing social evils
+as weak) English style in disclosing social evils

 and economics bugbears; are moved by a fine sympathy